tc-lang/trenchcoat/writeups/bound-method.md

 algorithm.

-This is because, when applied, these optimisations enforce that if a substitution for, say, `x` is made it must also be made in all other cases where `x` pops up (since it's also substituted in to all bounds).
+This is because, when applied, these optimisations enforce that if a substitution for, say, `x` is made it must also be made in all other cases where `x` pops up (since it's also substituted into all bounds).

 The naive algorithm had the ability to occasionally use different substitutions for the same